 Pumping and Expressing Milk

-She also gives advice on what to look for in a pump and how to pump efficiently.
+Advice is given on what to look for in a pump and how to pump efficiently.

 If you are like me and a stay at home mom or a mom that works from home then this should be sufficient.

-However, if you are thinking of returning to work then I would highly recommend that you take The Ultimate Back to Work Pumping Class.
+However, if you are thinking of returning to work then I would highly recommend that you take The Back to Work Pumping Class.

 PROS OF THE MILKOLOGY BREASTFEEDING COURSE

-*You can take it in the comfort of your own home
+You can take it in the comfort of your own home.

-*If you have issues with childcare as I did then this is an ideal way of learning
+If you have issues with childcare as I did then this is an ideal way of learning.

 Whether this is your first baby or your fifth there is something new to learn for everyone.

-*The teachable aspect means that it’s accessible on any device such as your phone or tablet
+The teachable aspect means that it’s accessible on any device such as your phone or tablet.

-*You will have lifetime access to the course, this is brilliant if you intend to have more kids
+You will have lifetime access to the course, this is brilliant if you intend to have more kids.

 You receive extra bonuses

-*30 day Money back guarantee if you find the course unhelpful
+30 day Money back guarantee if you find the course unhelpful.